Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Additional Results

 \subsection{Child-Persona Prompting}

-We investigate whether varying the prompting strategy could influence the model's biases.
+Taking inspiration from claims that LLMs can act as agent models \citep{andreas-2022-language}, we also experimented with an additional prompt in which the LLM is instructed to impersonate a grade-school child.
 Specifically, we employ a modified version of the zero-shot chain-of-thought prompt, tailored to simulate a child's reasoning process.
 We prompt the model with the phrase \textit{``Let’s think step by step as a grade-school child would,''} replacing the standard CoT instruction.
 Following this, we apply the same decoding method used in traditional CoT.
-The results for this approach are reported in \cref{table:child_persona_results}.
+The results for this approach are reported for the open-source models (apart from \llama 70B) in \cref{table:child_persona_results}.
 While we notice larger consistency and transfer vs comparison effects for some models, we observe no substantial departure from the results achieved with conventional CoT prompting.